Contact Details

 - Mother and Baby Unit admission

-These women should be referred even if they are currently well.
+They should be referred even if they are currently well.

-Women under 18 years old can be referred to Child and Adolescent Mental Health Services (CAMHS) and the Perinatal Mental Health Service will provide advice to CAMHS.
+Women/birthing people under 18 years old can be referred to Child and Adolescent Mental Health Services (CAMHS) and the Perinatal Mental Health Service will provide advice to CAMHS.